Healthy Homes Assessment Havelock North Central

 Home Assessments Havelock North Central for Rental Properties

-There are a myriad of things to look over during an house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
-There are a few examples:
+There are a variety of concerns to look over in the home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+The most common are:

 • Do you have enough drainage? draught-stopping?

-The repercussions of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the tenant solutions ruling could be significant for landlords and property managers.
-For expert guidance, contact us today to schedule your rental property home evaluation.
+The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling can be significant for landlords and property managers.
+For expert advice get in touch today to book your rental properties home evaluation.

 home assessments for rental properties